dikshant123321/boAt-lifestyle/README.md

 # Objective

-As a practice project we have created the clone of the website <a href="https://boat-lifestyle.com"> https://boat-lifestyle.com </a> with 5 team members and executed the project within 5 days.
+As a practice project we have created the clone of the website <a href="https://boat-lifestyle.com"> https://boat-lifestyle.com </a>  executed the project within 5 days.

 # Navbar and Dropdown
 https://user-images.githubusercontent.com/101733074/192538832-b669223c-3b49-4307-bbf5-68769af1c08f.mp4